commonsense-org/graphite-api-documentation/README.md

   * default: `10`
 * `sort` - A comma separated list of fields, each with a possible unary negative to imply descending sort order.
   * default: `-created` *(decending)*
+* `hasPolicyUrl` - Boolean `true` or `false` that filters whether the products have a privacy policy URL.
+  * default: all records returned.

 ### Example